The nervous system for the physical world

 By utilizing a large amount of wireless sensors, the ability to collect granular, geo-spatially correlated data such as temperature, humidity, and airpressure are all possible.

-Each Edyza sensor will collect thousands of data points throughout the day.
-By having a high density deployment, you will be able to collect enough data to enable the next level of artificial intelligence for the Internet of Things.
+Each Edyza node will collect thousands of real-time data to reach new levels of efficiency.
+Combined with our fog, edge, and cloud computing platform, our high density deployment, will offer enough data to enable the next level of artificial intelligence for the Internet of Things.

 Utilizing Edyza's new radio design tuned for high density and energy efficiency